tracim/tracim/backend/doc/setting.md

     email.notification.reply_to.email = test_user+{content_id}@supersmtpserver.ndd
     email.notification.references.email = test_user+{content_id}@supersmtpserver.ndd

-This configuration should work out of the box on some provider as they do already support "+" subaddressing, and provide the most compatibility.
+This configuration should work out of the box on some providers since they already support "+" subaddressing, and provide the most compatibility.
 An other way to make the feature working is by setting a wildcard alias in your email provided, for example: